DnDavis / AAA

 See all the AAA Diamond-rated restaurants for this destination.

 EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of exceptional festivals and events that may coincide with your visit.

-Savannah's robust Irish contingent celebrates St. Patrick's Day Celebration on the River with a parade, music, Celtic dancing, mischievous “greenings” and a reverence for Irish values and customs.
+Savannah's robust Irish contingent attend the St. Patrick's Day Festival , which features a parade, music, Celtic dancing, mischievous “greenings” and a reverence for Irish values and customs.
 This mid-March event is one of Savannah's most-attended, so visitors are encouraged to reserve hotel accommodations well in advance.
 According to tourism officials, the population doubles.
 There is also the Savannah Irish Festival in mid-February that features live Irish music and dancing.

 “The Hostess City” is especially hospitable in the spring.
 Besides the big Irish bash, March brings the annual Savannah Tour of Homes and Gardens , one of only a few opportunities a year to enter private residences in the historic district.
 In April, The Garden Club of Savannah NOGS Tour of Hidden Gardens takes you behind a selection of eight walled gardens, the award-winning Massie Heritage Center Garden and the historical Green-Meldrim House where a Southern tea may be enjoyed.
 If you miss the spring tours, return in December for the Holiday Tour of Homes .